Datsy/datsy-api/README.md

 Returns object with two fields:
 - total: return the total number of tables that contains the tag;
 - tag: return all the tags in the tables;
-- there can be multiple query string;
-- punctuation is removed from the search;

 Response to:
 ```